pachi-belero/slide-html/README.md

 HTML presentations impossible (in that case, it is better to use a *`samefilename.html.css`* file (same name as the HTML file, which will also be read and used; you can keep the "common" settings in the `customization.css`).
 6. After you save the files, open `slide.html` in your browser and see the results.
 You can edit, save and refresh the browser to see how your presentation looks like.
-7. Copy, share and/or publish BOTH the HTML and CSS files whenever needed. and also the local image files you have used (if any).
+7. Copy, share and/or publish BOTH the HTML and CSS files whenever needed, and also the local image files you have used (if any).
 8. Optionally, you can place a `favicon.ico` file too (in the same folder) and it will be used.

 ## Demo